-No marijuana cannabis processor, marijuana cannabis producer, or marijuana cannabis retailer shall locate in the city without a valid license issued by the Washington State Liquor and the event any city regulation conflicts with state law or state regulations, the more restrictive provision shall prevail.
+No marijuana cannabis processor, marijuana cannabis producer, or marijuana cannabis retailer shall locate in the city without a valid license issued by the Washington State Liquor and Cannabis Control Board, and must at all times conform with state law and city regulations.
+In the event any city regulation conflicts with state law or state regulations, the more restrictive provision shall prevail.
 (Ord.
 2744; Ord.
 2836)